 - Making a Roman Monument: Students read a fictional biography of a Roman emperor and are asked to design a monument for that emperor, with reference to previous artistic, social, thematic trends. (old version, Fall 2015)

-- Trashed!: A module on how archaeologists use material culture and trash to interpret the past.
+- Trashed!: A 3-assignment module that helps students explore how archaeologists use material culture and trash to interpret the past.

-- Mapping Assignment: Using Omeka + Neatline plugin, students work in groups to map an ancient revolt/resistance movement across time and space (fall 2017 capstone assignment)
+- Mapping Assignment: Using Omeka + Neatline plugin, students work in groups to map an ancient revolt/resistance movement across time and space.